3dcitydb/3dcitydb/Documentation/README.txt

-3D City Database version 3.0.0
+3D City Database - The Open Source CityGML Database

-The 3D City Database version 3.0.0 is free software and comes WITHOUT ANY WARRANTY.
-See the DISCLAIMER at the end of this document for more details.
+  This software is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the LICENSE.txt file for more details.

 0. Index